fredzhang7/Astro-Diffusion/README.md

    * 50% faster forwardproporgation, 40% less RAM usage, 25%+ more variations, more fluent than other HuggingFace prompt generators
 6. DistilBART-powered animation prompt generator
    * safe for work
-   * given a name, describes the appearance or story of the pony, video game, fiction, manga, or anime character
+   * given a name, describes the appearance or story of a pony, video game, fiction, manga, or anime character
-7. [] and <> support in prompts
+7. [] and <> support in anime prompts
    * randomizes what's inside: gestures, postures, scenaries, objects, etc.
 8. [Google Safesearch Mini](https://huggingface.co/FredZhang7/google-safesearch-mini)
    * finetuned on 2,220,000+ images classified as safe/unsafe by Google Safesearch, Reddit, and Imgur